 The impact of omissions can be illustrated with data from the 2010 Census.
 The population reporting they were black (alone or in combination with some other race) had a net undercount rate of 2.1 percent compared with a net overcount of 0.8 percent for the non-Hispanic white alone population, resulting in a gap of almost 3 percentage points.6 What accounts for this difference?
 The erroneous enumeration rate and the whole-person imputation rate of the two groups are relatively similar.
-The erroneous enumeration rate for whites was 3.0 percent compared to 4.3 percent for blacks, and the whole-person imputation rate for the white population was 1.6 percent compared to 3.1 percent for blacks.7 But the omissions rate was 9.3 percent for blacks compared to 3.8 percent for whites.8 In other words, there was a 1.3 percentage-point gap between blacks and whites in the erroneous enumeration rate, a 1.5 percentage-point gap in the whole-person imputation rate, and a 5.5 percentage-point gap in the omissions rate.
+The erroneous enumeration rate for whites was 3.0 percent compared to 4.3 percent for blacks, and the whole-person imputation rate for the white population was 1.6 percent compared to 3.1 percent for blacks.7 But the omissions rate was 9.3 percent for blacks compared to 3.8 percent for whites in the erroneous enumeration rate, a 1.5 percentage-point gap in the whole-person imputation rate, and a 5.5 percentage-point gap in the omissions rate.
 So, the black-white gap in census coverage is due primarily to differences in omissions rates.